Nonparametric Regression for 3D Point Cloud Learning

-\fontsize{12}{14pt plus.8pt minus .6pt}\selectfont 0.1in \textbf{B. Detailed Introduction of Trivariate Splines on Tetrahedra} 0.1in {B.\arabic{equation}} {B.\arabic{subsection}} {B.\arabic{theorem}} {{\rm B.\arabic{lemma}}} {B.\arabic{proposition}} {B.\arabic{corollary}} {B.\arabic{figure}} {B.\arabic{table}} {B.\arabic{remark}} In this section, we give the detailed discussion of the trivariate splines on tetrahedra, along with the introduction for some theoretical properties.
-In Section B.1, we first introduce the barycentric coordinates associated with a tetrahedron and show that a trivariate polynomial can be written in a convenient form using the barycentric coordinates.
-In Section B.2, we describe the directional derivatives of a polynomial, and smoothness conditions for polynomials on adjoining triangular face.
-The introduction of trivariate splines on a tetrahedra partition is given in Section 2.3 in main part.
+\fontsize{12}{14pt plus.8pt minus .6pt}\selectfont 0.1in \textbf{A. Detailed introduction of trivariate splines on tetrahedra} 0.1in {{\sc A.\arabic{theorem}}} {{\sc A.\arabic{lemma}}} {{\sc A.\arabic{corollary}}} {A.\arabic{equation}} {A.\arabic{proposition}} {A.\arabic{figure}} {A.\arabic{table}} {A.\arabic{definition}} {A.\arabic{remark}} {A.\arabic{example}} {A.\arabic{subsection}} In this section, we give the detailed discussion of the trivariate splines on tetrahedra, along with the introduction for some theoretical properties.
+In Section A.1, we first introduce the barycentric coordinates associated with a tetrahedron and show that a trivariate polynomial can be written in a convenient form using the barycentric coordinates.
+In Section A.2, we describe the directional derivatives of a polynomial, and smoothness conditions for polynomials on adjoining triangular face.
+The introduction of trivariate splines on a triangulation is given in Section 2.3 in main part.

+Section A.3 illustrates an example of the constraint matrix.
+The technical details of the conclusions in Section A.2 were given in Section A.4.
+Sections A.5 and A.6 give a detailed introduction and induction for the directional derivatives for basis functions and penalty matrix, respectively.